bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/01-security-and-correctness/04-dkim-safe-defaults.md

 1. Use safe defaults in the first complete example.
 2. Remove `From` and `Subject` from header-exclusion examples.
 3. Put `useLengthParam(true)` in an advanced warning block, if retained at all.
+4. Reject case-insensitive attempts to exclude the mandatory `From` header.
-4. Explain what header exclusions are for and which headers should remain signed.
+5. Explain what header exclusions are for and which headers should remain signed.

 ## Acceptance criteria

-- [ ] The normal example keeps `useLengthParam(false)`.
+- [x] The normal example keeps `useLengthParam(false)`.
-- [ ] `From` is always signed in examples.
+- [x] `From` is always signed in examples and rejected as an exclusion, case-insensitively.
-- [ ] Security consequences precede any advanced opt-in example.
+- [x] Security consequences precede the advanced `useLengthParam(true)` opt-in example.
-- [ ] Property and programmatic examples agree.
+- [x] Property and programmatic examples agree on safe defaults and relay-specific exclusions.
+- [x] The Java builder, convenience APIs, and property-driven defaults all enforce the configuration boundary.

 ## Evidence

-- Documentation: `simplejavamail.org/src/pages/security.hbs:352-385`
+- Issue: [#679](https://github.com/bbottema/simple-java-mail/issues/679), with historical context from [#344](https://github.com/bbottema/simple-java-mail/issues/344) and [#499](https://github.com/bbottema/simple-java-mail/issues/499).
+- Configuration guard: `modules/core-module/src/main/java/org/simplejavamail/api/email/config/DkimConfig.java`
-- API warning: `modules/core-module/src/main/java/org/simplejavamail/api/email/config/DkimConfig.java:60-69`
+- API and property coverage: `modules/simple-java-mail/src/test/java/org/simplejavamail/api/email/config/DkimConfigTest.java` and `modules/simple-java-mail/src/test/java/org/simplejavamail/email/internal/EmailPopulatingBuilderImpl2Test.java`
-- Signing implementation: `modules/dkim-module/src/main/java/org/simplejavamail/internal/dkimsupport/DKIMSigner.java:43-49`
+- Documentation and migration material: `simplejavamail.org/src/pages/security.hbs`, `simplejavamail.org/src/pages/configuration.hbs`, and `simplejavamail.org/src/pages/migration-notes-9.2.0.hbs`